UnsafeCinema

 (the films that fuck with you long after)

-A division of UnsafeMedia
+A division of The UnsafeCompany

-As a way to compensate our creators while their films make their way through the festivals, UnsafeMedia offers readers a chance to see the script in advance of its official release (and donate a dollar if they see fit).
-Additionally, if you’re an indie filmmaker and you find a short/script you are interested in shooting yourself (your own way), please let us know.
+As a way to compensate our creators while their films make their way through the festivals, UnsafeCinema offers readers a chance to see the script in advance of its official release (and donate a dollar if they see fit).
+Additionally, if you’re an indie filmmaker and you find a short/script of ours you are interested in shooting yourself (your own way), please let us know.
 We may be able to assist.

 If you are interested in distributing an UnsafeCinema film (or entering into any iteration of Distribution Agreement), or if you are interested in working with one of the filmmakers/writers/actors/etc., please see Contact page.